AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Terms.md

 -   Hotlink protection

-    ApsaraVideo VOD checks the referer in the header of a request to determine whether the request is originated from the on-premises site and whether the requested video can be played.You can set the referer in the ApsaraVideo VOD or Alibaba Cloud CDN console.
+    ApsaraVideo VOD checks the referer in the header of a request to determine whether the request is originated from the on-premises site and whether the requested video can be played.
+You can set the referer in the ApsaraVideo VOD or Alibaba Cloud CDN console.
 For more information, see [Hotlink protection](/intl.en-US/User Guide/Domain management/Access control/Hotlink protection.md).

 -   Secure download